Back to journal

 FUEL7 min read2026-04-03

 The 30-minute anabolic window is a myth.
-Total daily intake is what matters.
-Most people over 55 are not eating enough protein.
+Total daily protein, spread across the day, is what matters, and most people eat far less than they think.

 The anabolic window.
-That 30-minute post-workout period where you must drink a protein shake or lose all your gains.
-It has been one of the most persistent myths in fitness nutrition for 20 years.
-The research tells a different story.
-One that is more useful and more forgiving.
+That 30-minute slot after training where you supposedly have to drink a protein shake or lose your gains.
+It has been one of the most persistent myths in fitness nutrition for two decades.
+The research tells a calmer, more forgiving story.
+What actually matters is how much protein you eat across the whole day, and how evenly you spread it, not whether you caught some magic post-workout moment.
+The window is hours wide, not minutes.

 Key takeaways